Antemasque (band): History

 On April 9, 2014 Bixler-Zavala and Rodríguez-López announced their new project, accompanying the announcement with the release of their first single "4AM", described by Rolling Stone as "a charging, punkish rocker with the sorts of squiggly noodling that both the Mars Volta guys and Flea have used as calling cards in their respective groups."
 Over the course of the next week, three more singles were released, and their self-titled debut album was released on November 10, 2014.
-Although Flea provided the bass for the album, he was not a member of the group but only played on their first album and let the band use his recording studio.
+Although Flea provided the bass for the album, he was not a member of the group and only provided the band his recording studio.

 On November 2, 2015, the band debuted eight new songs from an upcoming release, titled Saddle on the Atom Bomb.
-However, as of 2021 the album has not been released, and there has been no further information on the band's social media platforms since 2015 implying that the band is no longer active.
+However, as of 2025 the album has not been released, and there has been no further information on the band's social media platforms since 2015 implying that the band is no longer active.